My Latest Thrift Sales & Events - Fall 2017

 Poshmark’s 6th Birthday Party

 If you are interested in selling on any of the platforms mentioned above, here are some referral codes.
 On Poshmark, you can receive a free $5 bonus when you sign up with my code SFGIRL2015.
-Mercari is running a promotion, where you'll get $10 off a purchase when you sign up with the code JENMHM.
-I don't know how long the promotion will last.
-The typical credit is $2.
-Thank you for supporting my blog.
+On Mercari, you can currently get $10 when you sign up with the code JENMHM.
+The amount varies by promotion.